arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 * Troubleshooting tips

 ### 5. Fill in your credits.
-The first part of the Readme are credits where you can fill in your personal details.
+The first part of the ReadMe are credits where you can fill in your personal details.
 Students can use this section to reach out to you if needed.

 ``` arduino
 :Author: LenGeo